KaziQuader/HSC-Helper/README.md

 ## Do the results seem relevant?
 If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
 Trying the sample questions that were given in the documents generated 2 right answers out of 3.
+Ways to improve:
-Better extraction method and cleaning of the extracted text will lead to better result.
+1. Better extraction method and cleaning of the extracted text will lead to better results.
+(Main Pain Point I faced)
+2. Trying semantic chunking rather than recursive chunking.
+3. Using bigger and better embedding model.
+(Not Cost Effecient / Time Effecient)
+4. While storing the embedding in the vector database, adding metadata such as what type of text it is.
+E.g passage, author information, word meaning, questions, mcq, etc.
+5. Generating better prompt template.
+6. Using an LLM model that is specifically trained on bengali language.
+7. Perform techniques such as Retriever Ensembling and Reranking.
+As this is a simple project, improvements can be made at every aspect.
+Thus, there are more techniques that I can write over here.
 Even though the extraction is not optimum the model is able to give answers with explanations.

 # References: